The best Lexington experiences involve distilleries, craft breweries, a day at the track, plenty of food and maybe a street mural or two.

 And if ever there were a city that catered to our whims, Lexington was it.
-While it’s situated smack in the middle of bourbon country, this bustling Kentucky college town is much more than a trail of distilleries; it’s a trove of culinary hotspots, a Mecca for urban art lovers, a bastion for beer.
+While it’s situated smack in the middle of bourbon country, this bustling Kentucky university city is much more than a trail of distilleries; it’s a trove of culinary hotspots, a Mecca for urban art lovers, a bastion for beer.

 Though come to think of it, the distilleries are exactly where our journey began: in the heart of the city, bumming about Lexington’s Distillery District.

-On my past few visits, I’d neglected to visit this historic area of West End that was a major hub for bourbon production in the 19th century, so this time, it was a priority: We’d go there first before we wasted a moment of time.
+On my past few visits, I’d neglected to visit this historic area west of downtown, known as the Distillery Distrcit, that was a major hub for bourbon production in the 19th century, so this time, it was a priority: We’d go there first before we wasted a moment of time.

-This area, also called the Pepper distillery district, is home to a number of whimsical food and drink concepts, including Ethereal Brewing, Middle Fork Kitchen Bar, Crank & Boom Dessert Lounge and the Break Room.
+The Distillery District is home to a number of whimsical food and drink concepts, including Ethereal Brewing, Wise Bird Cider, Crank & Boom Dessert Lounge and the Break Room.

 But, first up—and no surprise here: Ethereal Brewing Co.

 While bourbon is my jam, I’ve also really gotten into beer the past two years, and Ethereal didn’t disappoint.
-The space itself was roomy with lofted ceilings and a rotating selection of hand-crafted microbrews like Peach Better Have My Money, Chinookied (a red/amber ale) and Fleur Rouge Hibiscus Saison on draft to sample.
+The space itself was roomy with lofted ceilings and a rotating selection of hand-crafted microbrews on draft to sample.

-Scott praised the cream ale, the Kentucky Cream Dream, while I guzzled a pint of the oatmeal stout.
+Scott praised the cream ale while I guzzled a pint of the oatmeal stout.
 Then, we had another round for good measure (we’ll pretend it was for the sake of quality control), which was every bit as delicious as the first.